-- Prohibition of service in certain cases (relationship, union, conflict of interest, ...). - Cases and conditions in which the judicial officer must exert his activities personally. - Obligations relating to the professional activities of the judicial officer. - Conditions of keeping of archives of the judicial officer. - Bookkeeping. - Obligation to have an account specifically intended for depositing funds collected on behalf of clients of the judicial officer. - Obligation to respect the tariff. - Obligation for the judicial officer to be submitted to a control of his activities. - Obligation to comply with ethical and/or deontological rules. - Professional secrecy. - Obligation to take out professional and civil liability insurance.
+- Compulsory service of the judicial officer and possible cases of exemption of service. - Prohibition of service in certain cases (relationship, union, conflict of interest, ...). - Cases and conditions in which the judicial officer must exert his activities personally. - Obligations relating to the professional activities of the judicial officer. - Conditions of keeping of archives of the judicial officer. - Bookkeeping. - Obligation to hand over the monies of third parties in a specific time. - Obligation of counsel towards citizens in the framework of the activities of the judicial officer. - Obligation to respect the tariff. - Obligation for the judicial officer to be submitted to a control of his activities. - ➤ Obligation to comply with ethical and/or deontological rules. - Professional secrecy. - Obligation to take out professional and civil liability insurance.